 Acorn (flyingmeat.com/acorn) and GraphicConverter (www.lemkesoft.de/en/products/graphicconverter) are two great, affordable apps that also offer free trials allowing to rotate or scale images - though we certainly recommend to support the companies by purchasing a license.

 Multiple units of measurement are supported: millimetre, metre, centimetre, inch, foot, yard.

-The current unit of measurement can be selected in the app's preferences.
+The unit of measurement to be used on your Mac can be selected in the app's preferences.

 The "Bring to Front" and "Send to Back" commands don't seem to work.

 The order in which elements are painted is controlled by